andre-maree/Crony/README.md

-  "Url": "https://reqbin.com/sample/get/json", // required - the callback URL that will be called on the interval "HttpMethod": "GET", // required - GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD "Content": "test content", // optional - any content that is associated with a timer "PollIf202": false, // only useful if the URL call returns a 202, set this to true to make the URL call poll for a result on receiving a 202
+  "Url": "https://reqbin.com/sample/get/json", // required - the callback URL that will be called on the interval "HttpMethod": "GET", // required - GET, POST, PUT, DELETE, PATCH, OPTIONS, HEAD "Content": "test content", // optional - any content that is associated with a timer "PollIf202": false, // only useful if the URL call returns a 202,
-  "StatusCodeReplyForCompletion": 500, // set to 0 or less if not used -  use this to complete the timer based on the returned code from the URL call
+                      // set this to true to make the URL call poll for a result on receiving a 202 "StatusCodeReplyForCompletion": 500, // set to 0 or less if not used,
-  "Timeout": 15, // required - this is for the URL call "TimerOptions": { // required:
+                                       // use this to complete the timer based on the returned code from the URL call "Timeout": 15, // required - this is for the URL call "TimerOptions": { // required:
     "Interval": 10, // interval for the URL calls